 Image via Flickr by Intel Free Press

 Early on, Google realized the challenge present in indexing data from all over the Internet.
-The solution came in the form of the Google File System (GFS) which stores information across distributed machines.
+The solution came in the form of the Google File System (GFS) that stores information across distributed machines.
 When Google released a research paper detailing the GFS, developers Doug Cutting and Mike Cafarella snagged the concept for their open source search engine project known as Nutch.
 A technology spinoff of the Nutch project, Hadoop utilizes multiple servers to provide massive data warehousing capabilities on a small budget.

 In a 2011 interview, Cloudera CEO Mike Olsen explained, "The Hadoop platform was designed to solve problems where you have a lot of data — perhaps a mixture of complex and structured data — and it doesn't fit nicely into tables.
 It's for situations where you want to run analytics that are deep and computationally extensive, like clustering and targeting."